-- Hems should be no shorter than one inch above the ankle for pants; cuffs will not be rolled and/or dragging on the ground. - All clothing must be clean and neat in appearance. - Clothing needs to be sized for the individual.
-Form fitting clothing is unacceptable, as is oversized clothing. - Undergarments should in no way be visible. - Plain white, black, or gray long sleeve shirts or tank tops may be worn under the program scrub top.
+- All clothing must be clean and neat in appearance. - Clothing needs to be sized for the individual.
+Form fitting clothing is unacceptable, as is oversized clothing. - Plain white, black, or gray long sleeve shirts or tank tops may be worn under the program scrub top.